Crystal clear water, perfect pristine beaches and idyllic islands? Say hello to Raja Ampat, a little slice of paradise in Indonesia

 Why am I telling you this?
 Because all the time and effort it takes to get to Raja Ampt, all the changes from bus to plane to boat, all the hours spent waiting around, is 100% worth it for what awaits you – say hello to paradise.

 One of the reasons that Raja Ampat is so popular is Piaynemo.
-This is the pin up postcard for the tourist board; this is why so many people want to travel to Indonesia at the moment.
+This is the pin up postcard for the tourist board; this is why so many people want to visit Indonesia at the moment.

 Piaynemo is a small cluster of karst islands jutting out of the water and places really don’t come much prettier than this.